Bette Midler Fast Facts

 February 20, 2008 - "Bette Midler: The Showgirl Must Go On" debuts at Caesar's Palace in Las Vegas.
 The show includes the Harlettes, the Caesar Salad Girls, and a 13-piece band.
 The show ends its run in January 2010.

 March 20, 2011 - "Priscilla: Queen of the Desert," opens on Broadway.
-Midler is on the production team of the show which runs through June 2012.
+Midler is co-producer of the show which runs through June 2012.

 June 14, 2012 - Receives the Sammy Cahn Lifetime Achievement Award from the Songwriters Hall of Fame.